-- "CIP" means Critical Infrastructure Protection Electric Reliability Standards adopted and enforced by NERC. - "Company" means the PSEG entity that acquires or procures a product or service for the purchase or acquisition of BES or other Materials that are covered by the NERC CIP-013 reliability standard requirements. - "Company Data" means for purposes of this NERC CIP-0130 Addendum, any and all information concerning Company and its business in any form, including, without limitation, the products and services provided under this Contract that is Disclosed to or otherwise learned by Contractor during the performance of this Contract. - "Contractor" means the organization or individual that enters into an agreement with Company for supplying a product or service.
-For clarification and purposes of this NERC CIP-013 Addendum, "Consultant", "Supplier" "Seller" or "Vendor", or other term used to identify the organization or individual described herein, shall have the same meaning. - "Contract" or "Contract Documents" means the documents that make up the entire agreement between Company and Contractor with respect to the product or service supplied including this NERC CIP-013 Addendum.
-Contract or Contract Documents may also be used interchangeably with, and have the same meaning as Purchase Order. - "Cyber Assets" means programmable electronic devices, including the hardware, software, and data in those devices. - "Disclosed" means any circumstance when the security, integrity, or confidentiality of any Company Information has been compromised, including but not limited to incidents where
+"CIP" means Critical Infrastructure Protection Electric Reliability Standards adopted and enforced by NERC.

+"Company" means Long Island Electric Utility Servco LLC ("Agent"), as agent of and acting on behalf of the Long Island Lighting Company d/b/a LIPA ("LIPA" or "Company) that acquires or procures a product or service for the purchase or acquisition of BES or other Materials that are covered by the NERC CIP-013 reliability standard requirements.

+"Company Data" means for purposes of this NERC CIP-013 Addendum, any and all information concerning Company or Agent and their business in any form, including, without limitation, the products and services provided under this Contract that is Disclosed to or otherwise learned by Contractor during the performance of this Contract.

+"Contractor" means the organization or individual that enters into an agreement with Company for supplying a product or service.
+For clarification and purposes of this NERC CIP-013 Addendum, "Consultant", "Supplier" "Seller" or "Vendor", or other term used to identify the organization or individual described herein, shall have the same meaning.

+"Contract" or "Contract Documents" means the documents that make up the entire agreement between Company and Contractor with respect to the product or service supplied including this NERC CIP-013 Addendum.
+Contract or Contract Documents may also be used interchangeably with, and have the same meaning as Purchase Order.

+"Cyber Assets" means programmable electronic devices, including the hardware, software, and data in those devices.

+"Disclosed" means any circumstance when the security, integrity, or confidentiality of any Company Information has been compromised, including but not limited to incidents where